Trxppy/ecosystem-simulator/readme.txt

 5. Add genetic variations in offspring of plants and animals -For plants: Variable min_moisture, max_height

+5.1.
+Add excess water capacity variable to plants and add variation to it.

 6. Add max health for plants (instead of default 100 variable) -Set initial health equal to max health